kuzzleio/documentation/src/core/1/plugins/guides/controllers/index.md

 ## Return a response

-By default, Kuzzle wraps the value returned by the function associated with the controller's action into the `result` property of the [Kuzzle Response](/core/1/api/essentials/kuzzle-response/).
+By default, Kuzzle wraps a controller action's result in a [Kuzzle Response](/core/1/api/essentials/kuzzle-response/) object.

 Consider the following action:
 ```js